dde/qqcs/README.md

 It can be executed in interactive or batch mode.

 ## Version Notes
+### Notes on Version 1.4.1
+    * Add the Grover oracle
+    * Add the oracle cacheing switch ocache
+    * Redesign the configuration processing

 ### Notes on Version 1.4.0
     * Added extended controls (more than two) to the Toffoli gate